SpliceNFT/splicenft/docs/developers.md

 ## Project Setup / Tech Stack

-We have structured the Splice codebase as monorepo that can be easily built using [pnpm](https://pnpm.io/).
-For certain packages some `.env` vars are needed, so make sure to scan all `README`s in our repo.
+We have structured the Splice codebase as [monorepo](https://semaphoreci.com/blog/what-is-monorepo) that can be easily built using [pnpm](https://pnpm.io/).
+Most packages require some environment variables to be set, so make sure to scan all `README`s and `.env.sample` files in the repo.
 To run all Splice services and Dapps on your own box, you'll certainly need API keys from [Etherscan](https://etherscan.io/register), [NFTPort](https://www.nftport.xyz/sign-up), [nft.storage](https://nft.storage/#getting-started) and [Infura](https://infura.io/).
 Once you've got your env vars in place, you should be able to simply run

 ```
 pnpm install
 pnpm -r build
 ```
-to build all packages in the right order.
-Generally the most relevant dependency graph is `dapp|backend <- common <- contracts`.
-The predominant language used is Typescript.
+to build all packages in the correct order.
+The most relevant dependency graph is `dapp|backend <- common <- contracts`.
+The language of choice for all code is Typescript.

 ## Contracts

-Our smart contracts are written in Solidity 0.8.10 (the latest version right now) and make heavy use of OpenZeppelin's base contracts.
+Our smart contracts are written in [Solidity 0.8.10](https://docs.soliditylang.org/en/v0.8.10/) and make heavy use of [OpenZeppelin's base contracts](https://docs.openzeppelin.com/contracts/4.x/).
 To compile / deploy them on your local machine you can use the local `hardhat` binary that's part of the package's dependencies.
-Have a look at the package's README file to get an idea of how to get started.
+Have a look at the package's README file to get an idea of how to get started and make sure to have a good understanding on [Hardhat's tooling](https://hardhat.org/getting-started/).

 ### Randomness

-Each style relies on a certain randomness that makes its results unique.
+Each style relies on a certain **randomness** that makes its results unique.
 We're precomputing this entropy seed out of deterministic inputs a minter provides: the origin collection's address and the chosen origin token id.
-In detail, this is the secret formula in pseudocode:
+This is the secret formula in pseudocode:

 ```
-rndSeed = uint32(keccak256(abi.encode([origin_address],[origin_token_id])))
+randomSeed = uint32(keccak256(abi.encode([origin_address],[origin_token_id])))
 ```

-Since most Javascript libraries (p5 is no exception) can only deal with 32 bits of numeric precision we're stripping the least significant 32 bits of the 256 bit long keccak hash.
+Since most Javascript libraries can only deal with 32 bits of numeric precision we're stripping the least significant 32 bits of the 256 bit long keccak hash.
 In theory that might lead to collisions but we consider that neglectible because the randomness is only one factor that determines the Splice result.

 ### Provenance